AI4Finance-Foundation/ElegantRL/docs/source/about/parallel.rst

   - Maximizing GPU utilization.

 To achieve massively parallel simulation, ElegantRL supports both user-customized and imported simulator, namely Issac Gym from NVIDIA.

 A tutorial on how to create a GPU-accelerated VecEnv is available `here <https://elegantrl.readthedocs.io/en/latest/examples/Creating_VecEnv.html>`_.

 A tutorial on how to utilize Isaac Gym as an imported massively parallel simulator is available `here <https://elegantrl.readthedocs.io/en/latest/tutorial/isaacgym.html>`_.

 .. note::
   Besides massively parallel simulation on GPUs, we allow users to conduct worker parallelism on classic environments through multiprocessing, e.g., OpenAI Gym and MuJoCo.

-Learner parallelism: a learner fetches a batch of transitions to train neural networks, e.g., a critic net and an actor net in the figure b.
+**Learner parallelism**: a learner fetches a batch of transitions to train neural networks, e.g., a critic net and an actor net in the figure b.
 Multiple critic nets and actor nets of an ensemble method can be trained simultaneously on one GPU.
 It is different from other libraries that achieve parallel training on multiple CPUs via distributed SGD.

 Pipeline parallelism